Eight weeks of dance, learning, creating and playing!

 SESSION THEMES & FOCUS:

-SESSION 1 (JUNE 26 – JULY 7 ***No camp on Tuesday, July 4th***).
+SESSION 1 (JUNE 26 – JULY 7 ***No camp on Monday, July 3rd and Tuesday, July 4th***).
 SESSION THEME: THE YOUNG PHOTOGRAPHER – children have disposable cameras and take pics of what they do in camp during the session.
 In the end they create a collage to take home.
 DANCE STYLE FOCUS OF THE SESSION: Modern/Jazz & Latin.

 SESSION 2 (JULY 10 – 21).
 SESSION THEME: THEATER FOR PRINCESSES & SUPER HEROES – throughout the session children will be working on creating a theater play with their favorite book/movie characters and will present at recital.
 DANCE STYLE FOCUS OF THE SESSION: Ballet/Contemporary & Latin.